Brewskey/spark-server/README.md

 These instructions have been modified for the Brewskey clone of the local cloud :)

-An API compatible open source server for interacting with devices speaking the [spark-protocol](https://github.com/Brewskey/spark-protocol)
+An API compatible open source server for interacting with devices speaking the [@brewskey/spark-protocol](https://github.com/Brewskey/spark-protocol)

 We support

 - OTA Updates - user application as well as system updates
 - Product API - fleet management by grouping devices.
-- Firmware compilation
+- Firmware compilation (haven't tested this in a very long time.
+Probably better to just use the Particle cloud to build your firmware)

 <pre>
    __  __            __                 __        __                ____